Federal, State or Local Laws

 The IT Group will cooperate fully, upon the advice of the College legal counsel, with any local, state or federal officials investigating an alleged crime committed by an individual using Keene State College information technology resources.

 All existing federal, state, or local laws apply to Keene State College computer and network use.
 Laws relating to privacy and information technology have become complex.
 There is no single, comprehensive set of computer use and/or network use laws but there are a few laws specifically applicable to college or university computer use.
-The Educause Computer and Network Security Task Force recently published IT Security for Higher Education: A Legal Perspective (The excerpts below were extracted directly from the EDUCAUSE/Internet2 Computer and Network Security Task Force web site) and identified the following laws specifically pertinent to colleges and universities:
+The Educause Computer and Network Security Task Force published IT Security for Higher Education: A Legal Perspective (The excerpts below were extracted directly from the EDUCAUSE/Internet2 Computer and Network Security Task Force web site) and identified the following laws specifically pertinent to colleges and universities:

 Family Education Rights and Privacy Act (FERPA)